seed-labs/seed-emulator/examples/24-bgp-prefix-hijacking/README.md

 # BGP Attack: Network Prefix Hijacking

-This example demonstrate how to launch the network prefix hijacking attack inside the emulator.
+This example demonstrates how to launch the network prefix hijacking attack inside the emulator.
 It uses the mini-Internet built from Example-20 as the base.